 WHY THE RUBY?

 The San Francisco Bay Area is a special part of the world that, though beautiful, can sometimes be isolating.
 And San Francisco artists are being priced out of the city; in recent years so many writer & artist friends have had to leave.
-The Ruby will be an antidote to that, as well as a space to cultivate new friendships and widen our circles, especially to people who may be very different from ourselves in age, race, outlook, background, with the hope that we can all learn from and be able to help one another.
+The Ruby will be an antidote to that, as well as a space to cultivate new friendships and widen our circles, with the hope that we can all learn from and be able to help one another.
 What makes San Francisco so special as a city — multiculturalism and diversity — is unfortunately being lost to homogeneity.
 Our hope is that The Ruby can be as unique, diverse, down-to-earth, and inspirational as we first found San Francisco to be.